Welcome back to our series of Heartland real estate market profiles.

 Opportunities and Risks

-Columbus’s economy is large and diversified:
+As we’ve already established, Columbus’s economy is large and diversified:

-Columbus’s resilience was on full display when the economic fallout of the COVID-19 pandemic struck.
+Cap City’s resilience was on full display when the economic fallout of the COVID-19 pandemic struck.
 While some sectors, especially leisure and hospitality, endured predictable declines, some sectors — staggeringly — actually managed to expand between March 2020 and March 2021.

-Manufacturing, trade and logistics, and finance didn’t expand enough to offset the full weight of the recession, but Columbus’s employment numbers recovered from the initial loss with breathtaking zeal — beating most of the rest of the country by a near-ludicrous margin.
+Manufacturing, trade and logistics, and finance didn’t expand enough to offset the full weight of the recession, but Columbus’s employment numbers recovered from the initial loss with breathtaking zeal — beating most of the rest of the country by a substantial margin.

 - Between 2010 and 2017, more than 164,000 jobs were created in the metro area